CZECH AMERICAN CUISINE AT GCA

 Vitek’s techniques aren’t all that’s “old world” at Gateway.
 The Judd family founded the Judd Paper Company in 1883, operating in Holyoke until 2010 when it was bought and moved to Rhode Island.
 We’ve been able to preserve a number of special remnants from their days here.
 The doors that lead into what is now Judd’s restaurant are original to the building.
 You can feel the weight of them and see the warped old glass.

 We kept the dumbwaiter behind the bar, too.
-It used to send paper orders up to the second-floor offices, where The Lookout is now.
+It used to send paper orders up to the second-floor offices.
 The old paper scale is still embedded in the floor of the Small Works Gallery (we couldn’t actually get it out if we tried).
 The list goes on, but we’ll mention one last favorite keepsake: a plaque.
 It’s inscribed from the Judd Paper Company workers to the Judd family, to “express in this permanent form, their affection, respect, and goodwill.”
 Be sure to read it when in Judd’s.

 That’s the sentiment we’re trying to keep.
 Vitek and I built this “swiss army knife” of arts and culture to inspire, educate, and animate those who want to explore their craft.
 Most of all we want to create a space where people feel welcome.
 Food certainly helps with that.
 When we were negotiating for the building with Steve Stanford, the Judd Paper Company representative, we told him we were eventually going to have a place called Judd’s and he would always have his own seat at the bar.
 We all laughed about it then, but here we are!